dadi/docs/README.md

 *N.B.
-This repository will remain private while some products and tools are still in development, please use the front-end for directing non-DADI developers to.*
+This repository will remain private while some products and tools are still in development, please use the front-end when linking non-DADI developers to documentation.*

 # 📖 Table of Contents